Steve-hub49/Machine-Learning-Project/README.md

 ## Data:

 - Data was gathered from kaggle.com (insurance_claims.csv).
-- Using Python Flask an API was built from the .csv database developed in PostGres.
+- Using Python Flask an API was built from the .csv database developed in Postgres.
+- Utilized the following tools in development of this project: scikit learn (sklearn), Python/Pandas, Matplotlib, HTML/CSS/Bootstrap, JavaScript, Plotly, and D3.js.
+- PostgreSQL utilized as SQL language with deployment on Heroku.

 ## Project Steps:

-- Creation of a PostGres SQL database table built from the kaggle .csv file.
+- Creation of a PostgreSQL database table built from the kaggle .csv file.
 - Incorporated Python Flask to create API from the .csv data.
 - D3 and chart.js tool utilized to develop front end, thereby allowing for the query and presentation of API data.
 - Machine Learning: Machine learning is a field of study concerned with algorithms that learn from examples.